 Smart Goals for the New School Year

-The Autumn term is in full swing and there is no time like the present to help your child set their goals for the new academic year.
+There is no time like the present to help your child set their goals.
 To make these targets as effective as possible, we recommend that you set SMART Goals.
 Here we explain what these are and show how you can transform a weak target into a precise SMART Goal.
 If you are searching for a private tutor to help your child reach their SMART goals, please call one of our tuition consultants today to discuss your child’s learning requirements.

 What are SMART goals?

 Specific: What specifically is it that your child wants to accomplish in the end?

 Measurable: There must be a way of measuring whether this goal has been completed or not.

 Attainable: Is this a realistic goal?
 Not just, ‘be more punctual,’ but, ‘wake up ten minutes earlier every morning.’

 Relevant: Is the goal fulfilling a genuine need?

 Time-bound: There should be a clear deadline for meeting this goal.

 SMART Goal: In the first term, I will complete my homework during the hours of 6 to 7 pm on school nights at my desk in my bedroom.
 After completing this homework, I will put my homework in a homework folder and put it in my backpack.
 At school the next day I will turn in my homework to my teacher.
 I will reconsider this goal after receiving my termly report at Christmas.